bl4ckj4c/WebSurvey/README.md

 - GET `/api/surveys`
   - request parameters: nothing
   - response body content: JSON of all surveys available
+- GET `/api/survey/:id`
+  - request parameters: id of the survey
+  - response body content: JSON of all questions of the survey
 - GET `/api/surveys/admin/:id`
   - request parameters: id of the admin
   - response body content: JSON of all surveys created by the admin with the id passed as parameter